funny-nation/Funny-Nation/docs/developer-guides.md

     return
   }
   // do something else
-}
+})
 ```

 ### Testing

-Currently, Discordjs does not provide any testing tool so that we cannot create test for this bot.
+Currently, DiscordJS does not provide any testing tool so that we cannot create test for this bot.
 We are working on it now.

 We only can test the bot manually.